 The inshore and offshore marine environments, separated by the state jurisdiction boundary, are reported separately in the MWI Report Card.
-The inshore environment is further divided into four zones: Northern, Whitsunday, Central, and Southern inshore marine zones (Figure 1).
+The inshore environment is further divided into four zones: Northern, Whitsunday, Central, and Southern inshore marine zones.
 Holbourne Island falls within the Offshore Zone however is included in the Northern Zone for both water quality and coral assessments as it includes conditions typical of inshore reefs.
 The Offshore marine zone extends from the state jurisdiction boundary to the eastern boundary of the GBR Marine Park (Figure 1).
 Assessment frequency of indicators for the inshore and offshore zones differ depending on the availability of data (Figure 11).
-Marine fish scores are currently in development for future reporting cycles, and offshore water quality will not be reported in the 2021 report card due to changes in the data availability (see section Error!
-Reference source not found.).
+Marine fish scores are currently in development for future reporting cycles, and offshore water quality will not be reported in the 2022 report card due to changes in the data availability (see Section 2.3.1.2).